dehorsley/colette/paper.md

     \end{cases}
   $$

-The problem can then (WHY NOW?
-THERE NEED TO BE MORE WORDS/INTRODUCTION HERE) be approached using standard integer programming methods.
-In this work we find solutions using the COIN-OR Branch-&-Cut CBC [@coin-or-cbc] solver via the Python MIP package [@python-mip].

-BRIEFLY, THIS METHOD DOES XYZ

-The various constants (the $c$ parameters) could in principle be tuned to express the initiative's organiser's relative importance of a particular property, however we leave them fixed at some sensible values to simplify the user interface.
+The various constants (the $c$ parameters) could in principle be tuned to express the initiative's relative importance of a particular property - for example if pairings within organisations was not as important to avoid as changing the role of the player in each round.
+However in this iteration of the program, we have left them fixed at sensible values to simplify the user interface.

 # Acknowledgements